Sign-value notation: History

 Sign-value notation was the ancient way of writing numbers and only gradually evolved into place-value notation, also known as positional notation.
+Sign-value notations have been used across the world by a variety of cultures throughout history.

+Mesopotamia

-When ancient people wanted to write "two sheep" in clay, they could inscribe in clay a picture of two sheep.
-But this would be impractical when they wanted to write "twenty sheep".
+When ancient people wanted to write "two sheep" in clay, they could inscribe in clay a picture of two sheep; however, this would be impractical when they wanted to write "twenty sheep".
 In Mesopotamia they used small clay tokens to represent a number of a specific commodity, and strung the tokens like beads on a string, which were used for accounting.
-There was a token for one sheep and a token for ten sheep, and a different token for ten goats, etc. To ensure that nobody could alter the number and type of tokens, they invented a clay envelope shaped like a hollow ball into which the tokens on a string were placed and then baked.
+There was a token for one sheep and a token for ten sheep, and a different token for ten goats, etc.

+To ensure that nobody could alter the number and type of tokens, they invented the bulla; a clay envelope shaped like a hollow ball into which the tokens on a string were placed and then baked.
 If anybody contested the number, they could break open the clay envelope and do a recount.
 To avoid unnecessary damage to the record, they pressed archaic number signs on the outside of the envelope before it was baked, each sign similar in shape to the tokens they represented.
 Since there was seldom any need to break open the envelope, the signs on the outside became the first written language for writing numbers in clay, using sign-value notation.

+Initially, different systems of counting were used in relation to specific kinds of measurement.
+Much like counting tokens, early Mesopotamian proto-cuneiform numerals often utilised different signs to count or measure different things, and identical signs could be used to represent different quantities depending on what was being counted or measured.
+Eventually, the sexagesimal system was widely adopted by cuneiform-using cultures.
+The sexagesimal sign-value system used by the Sumerians and the Akkadians would later evolve into the place-value system of Babylonian cuneiform numerals.